Athens, Greece

 • learn about the necessity of physicochemical analyses on archaeological objects;

-• learn about shapes, types and technology of of metal objects and pottery and improve their knowledge on history and archaeology in Greece;
+• learn about shapes, types and technology of metal objects and pottery and improve their knowledge on history and archaeology in Greece;

 All participants will receive: